JamesWilliam1977/librepods/README.md

 - If you want the AirPods icon and battery status to show in Android Settings app, install the app as a system app by using the root module.

+## Supporters

+A huge thank you to everyone supporting the project!
+- @davdroman
+- @tedsalmon
+- @wiless
+- @SmartMsg
+- @lunaroyster
+- @ressiwage

+## Special thanks
+- @tyalie for making the first documentation on the protocol! ([tyalie/AAP-Protocol-Definition](https://github.com/tyalie/AAP-Protocol-Defintion))
+- @rithvikvibhu and folks over at lagrangepoint for helping with the hearing aid feature ([gist](gist.github.com/rithvikvibhu/45e24bbe5ade30125f152383daf07016))
+- @devnoname120 for helping with the first root patch
+- @timgromeyer for making the first version of the linux app
+- @hackclub for hosting [High Seas](https://highseas.hackclub.com) and [Low Skies](low-skies.hackclub.com)!

 ## Star History

 <a href="https://www.star-history.com/#kavishdevar/librepods&type=date&legend=top-left">